 There are, however, fairly standard activities that come together to create a real estate agent’s daily schedule.
-Many of these activities revolve around the various roles that agents play from day to day.
 To help answer the question, “What do real estate agents do all day?,” we’ve organized these standard daily activities by the roles that accompany them.

 The sole proprietor

 Real estate agents, although working under the guidance of a broker, are almost always sole proprietors.
 They’re really running their own small business.
-From performing administrative tasks like making copies, filing documents, keeping up with expenses and receipts for tax purposes, to handling the day-to-day administrative duties like phone calls and emails, many of the daily tasks for real estate agents are the same as for many small business owners.
+Many of the daily tasks for real estate agents are the same as for most small business owners: performing administrative tasks like making copies, filing documents, keeping up with expenses and receipts for tax purposes, and handling phone calls and emails.

 Not only are real estate agents selling themselves on a daily basis, but they’re also selling their clients’ properties.
 As such, much of the day may be consumed with marketing activities.
 This could mean scheduling an open house, taking listing photos, writing a listing description, posting the property to the MLS, making flyers and postcards, and reaching out to local press.